 Three additional wells were installed to upgrade the groundwater monitoring network at the RHSF.
 This included coring, sampling and installation of RHMW02 (in the lower access tunnel at Tank 5-6), RHMW03 (in the lower access tunnel at Tanks 13-14) and upgradient well RHMW04 (on the access road, near the firing range).
-Monitoring wells within the tunnel were completed with a Hageby skid-mounted drill rig, while the background well located upgradient and outside of the tunnel was completed with a Mobile B-80 rig with an air-hammer attachment.
-Select cores (from above the interpreted groundwater table interface, were analyzed for TPH-DRO, -GRO (by USEPA 8015), VOCs (USEPA 8260), MADEP VPH and EPH, and total lead (USEPA 6020).
-The wells were completed to depths of approximately 125 feet below the tunnel floor inside the tunnel, and 300 feet below ground surface outside of the tunnel.
-Wells were constructed with Schedule 40 polyvinyl chloride (PVC), with 0.20 slot, locking water tight well caps with steel covers and a traffic-rated flushmount well box.
+Monitoring wells within the tunnel were completed with a Hageby skid-mounted drill rig, while the background well located upgradient and outside of the tunnel was completed with a Mobile B-90 rig with an airpercussion hammer.
+Select cores (from above the interpreted groundwater table interface), were analyzed for TPH-DRO, -GRO (by USEPA 8015), VOCs (USEPA 8260), MADEP volatile-phase hydrocarbons (VPH) and extractable-phase hydrocarbons (EPH), and total lead (USEPA 6020).
+The wells were completed to depths of approximately 125 feet below the tunnel floor inside the tunnel, and 300 feet below ground surface (bgs) outside of the tunnel.
+Wells were constructed with Schedule 40 polyvinyl chloride (PVC), with 0.20 slot, locking water tight well caps with steel covers and a traffic-rated flush-mount well box.

 The wells were developed by surging with a surge block and removing approximately 3-5 well volumes of water.
-Wells RHMW02-04 were later purged, monitored for pH, conductivity and temperature and sampled, while Navy pumping well 2254-01 was just sampled.
+Wells RHMW02, RHMW03, and RHMW04 were purged, monitored for pH, conductivity and temperature and sampled during the week of September 19, 2005, while Navy pumping well 2254-01 was just sampled.
 The groundwater samples were properly containerized, preserved and sent to Accutest laboratories for analysis of TPH-DRO, -GRO (by USEPA 8015), VOCs (USEPA 8260), MADEP VPH and EPH, and total and dissolved lead (USEPA 6020) and methane (RSK 175).
 Samples for analysis of natural attenuation parameters (nitrate/nitrate, etc.) were sent to Oceanic Laboratories.